BobbyWibowo/BobbyBDThemes/README.md

 ### import()

-You can use this line to import the theme from your Custom CSS menu:
+You can use this line to import the theme:

 ```css
 @import url(https://blog.fiery.me/BobbyBDThemes/build/Bobby-bmt.css);